springernature/frontend-playbook/writing/house-style.md

   - Go straight to the point.
 - Be specific
   - Prefer the active voice to the passive voice<sup>[\[1\]][active-passive]</sup> (e.g. "NPM will install the dependencies" instead of "the dependencies will be installed").
-  - Address the user as "you" where possible.
+  - Address the reader as "you" where possible.
   - Avoid referring to "things" or "stuff".
   - Be direct.
 Avoid metaphor, simile, and slang.
 - Be informative